albertferreira2020/Web-scraping-yahoofinance/README.md

 # Web-scraping-yahoofinance
-Realizing scrape with the api yahoo finance to database SQLServer First create your table, please read the file CreateTable.txt
+Realizing scrape with the api yahoo finance to database SQLServer and all this with the fantastic node.js First create your table, please read the file CreateTable.txt